 Do not use galvanized pipe in fuel line runs.
-The galvanized coating can become eroded and flake off, causing possible obstructions in the regulator or fuel valve.
+The galvanized coating can become erroded and flake off, causing possible obstructions in the regulator or fuel valve.
 The results could range from inoperative engine start to hazardous fuel leaks.

 Unit location will determine the size of fuel line that is required to supply the engine with a constant fuel pressure.
-Refer to the tables below for fuel line size, fuel consumption and recommended tank size.
-For distances of 50 feet and over, we recommend a two regulator fuel system.
-This is accomplished by installing a primary regulator at the tank which will reduce the tank pressure down to 10 to 15 lbs.
-A secondary regulator is installed close to the generator to further reduce the fuel pressure to the required six ounce operating pressure.
-When this two stage regulator system is used, a fuel line size of 3/8 inch is generally adequate for distances up to 300 feet from the primary to the secondary regulator.
-The appropriate line size from the table below is then installed from the secondary regulator to the machine.

-Remember all pressure regulators installed must be capable of providing a minimum of 500,000 Btu per hour constantly at the input pressure you are utilizing.
-This
+Refer to table 1 for fuel line size, fuel consumption and recommended tank size.
+For distances of 50 feet and over, we recommend a two regular fuel system.
+This is accomplished by installing a regulator at the tank which will reduce the tank pressure down to, 10-15 lbs.
+A second regulator is then installed as close as reasonably possible to the generator which reduces the fuel pressure down to 6 oz.
+It is then possible to use a 3/8 inch line from the tank to the second regulator for distances up to 300 feet.
+The appropriate line size from table 1 is then installed from the second regulator to the machine.
+Remember all pressure regulators installed must be capable of providing a minimum of 500,000 BTU per hour constantly at the input pressure you are utilizing.
+This 500,000 BTU per hour must also be at a constant pressure of 4 to 6 oz to the generators demand regulator.
+A drop in pressure to the demand regulator may cause the engine to hunt for the proper speed under load, or the engine may starve for fuel and not generate the full rated output.